trigo-at/run-command-service/README.md

 ### Configuration File

-The service uses a YAML configuration file to define the command to be executed.
+The service uses a YAML configuration file to define the command to be executed and its execution mode.
 By default, it looks for `config.yaml` in the same directory as the executable.

 Example `config.yaml`: